Azure/azure-storage-cpp/README.md

 ```

 #### Visual Studio Version
-Starting from version 2.1.0, Azure Storage Client Library for C++ supports Visual Studio 2013 and Visual Studio 2015.
-In case you have the need to use Visual Studio 2012, please get [version 2.0.0](http://www.nuget.org/packages/wastorage/2.0.0).
+Starting from version 6.1.0, Azure Storage Client Library for C++ supports Visual Studio 2015 and Visual Studio 2017.
+In case you have the need to use Visual Studio 2013, please get [version 6.0.0](https://github.com/Azure/azure-storage-cpp/releases/tag/v6.0.0), to use Visual Studio 2012, please get [version 2.0.0](http://www.nuget.org/packages/wastorage/2.0.0).

 ## Dependencies